nuuuwan/news_lk3_data/README.md

 In this minute-long exchange, Mr Cotton asks Mr Chew about his citizenship, passport and whether he is a member of the CCP, to which he replies "Senator, I'm Singaporean.
 No."

-Mr Chew denies his company has ever shared or received a request to share US users' data with the Chinese government.
+Chew denies his company has ever shared or received a request to share US users' data with the Chinese government.

-Imran Khan and wife convicted for illegal marriage and jailed for 7 years
+Chew faced the hearing in the US Senate alongside CEOs from Meta, X and other social media companies who were grilled by the US lawmakers over the dangers that children and teens face using the social media platforms.

-◼️
+...

 [Data](articles/aa0b7280.json)